 - Thundurus Therian Raid Guide.

-- Check back soon for our Landorus Therian Raid Guide.
+- Landorus Therian Raid Guide.

 What are the best counters for Therian forme Tornadus in Pokémon Go?

-The best non-Shadow counter for Therian forme Tornadus is the newly introduced Mega Manectric.
+The best non-Shadow counter for Therian forme Tornadus is Mega Manectric.
 A pure Electric type, Manectric resists Flying type attacks and has no weaknesses Tornadus can exploit.
 Better still, if you can safely coordinate with your fellow Raiders, the Mega boost to other Electric types on the field will bring down the Cyclone Pokémon.
 If you're bringing Mega Manectric to this Raid, you'll want it to know Charge Beam and Wild Charge.

 One of the Legendary beasts of Johto, Raikou performs very well against Tornadus.
-Having been available several times in Raids, as a Research Breakthrough reward encounter, and even as a Legendary Shadow Pokémon in Giovanni's roster. sp most players have a few already powered up.
+Having been available several times in Raids, as a Research Breakthrough reward encounter, and even as a Legendary Shadow Pokémon in Giovanni's roster, most players have a few already powered up.
 A pure Electric type, Raikou resists Flying type attacks and has no weaknesses the Cyclone Pokémon can exploit.
 Thunder Shock and Wild Charge are the moves you'll want your Raikou to know for this Raid.